luka-danger/alpine-running-depot/README.md

 </ul>

 # Code Description (Rubric Requirements)
-**C: Customize HTML user interface:** All details of changes can be found in the above 'Code Changes' section.
+**(C) Customize HTML user interface:** All details of changes can be found in the above 'Code Changes' section.

-**D: Add an About Page:** All details of about pages can be found in the above 'Code Changes' section.
+**(D) Add an About Page:** All details of about pages can be found in the above 'Code Changes' section.
 The About page can also be accessed [here](http://localhost:8080/guestAbout).
 Code for the About page can be accessed [here](src/main/resources/templates/guestAbout.html).

-**E:**
+**(E) Add A Sample Parts and Products Inventory:** This section can be found in the BootStrapData.java file on Lines 43-71.
+An if statement is used to display the sample inventories when the parts and products lists are empty.

+**(F)**

 # Images
 The image used in contact.html on Line 45 is my own.